midtown-ai/www/docs/glossary/w.md

 ## WordNet Dataset

- WordNet® is a large lexical database of English.
+ WordNet is a large lexical database of English.
 Nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.
 Synsets are interlinked by means of conceptual-semantic and lexical relations.
 The resulting network of meaningfully related words and concepts can be navigated with the browser.
 WordNet is also freely and publicly available for download.
 WordNet's structure makes it a useful tool for computational linguistics and natural language processing.

  More at:

   * [https://wordnet.princeton.edu/](https://wordnet.princeton.edu/)

  See also [W], [Dataset], [ImageNet Dataset], [Transfer Learning]

-## WordPiece Tokenization
+## WordPiece Tokenizer

+ ==The tokenizer used by the [BERT model]==

  WordPiece is the tokenization algorithm [Google] developed to pretrain [BERT].
 It has since been reused in quite a few [Transformer] models based on [BERT], such as [DistilBERT], MobileBERT, Funnel Transformers, and MPNET.
 It’s very similar to [BPE] in terms of the training, but the actual tokenization is done differently (Pair scores are computed differently!).